aruizdealarcon/ipetikzmod/README.md

 However, within the IPE editor, you can manage control nodes and draw the curves as you want.

-**The code can be easily imported into LaTeX directly from the clipboard.**
+**The code can be easily imported into LaTeX, directly from the clipboard.**

-There is no need to handle files nor other elements, compared to ipe2tikz.
+There is no need to handle files nor other elements (compared to the original plug-in ipe2tikz).

 This plugin exports clean and formatted TikZ code directly to the clipboard.